brentschooley/TwilioMiniHack/README.md

 }
 ```

-One more thing, make sure to right-click on any of the interfaces we haven't fully implement and select "Implement interface" to put in default stubs for each of them.
+One more thing, make sure to right-click on IPMessagingClientListener, IChannelListener and ITwilioAccessManagerListener interfaces and select "Implement interface" to put in default stubs for each of their methods that we haven't implemented.

 With this in place we can send and receive messages on the general channel and have a functioning chat app in Android!
 Explore the [Twilio Docs](http://twilio.com/docs/api/ip-messaging) to find out what else you can do with your application.
 Show your completed application to a Xamarin to get credit for this mini hack.